Life changes and this can be one of the most common reasons to update an estate plan.

-If you get married after you create a Will and your Will does not provide for anything to pass to your new spouse, state laws may ensure that your spouse still gets something.
-However, those state laws may not be an adequate substitute for updating your Will to clearly express your wishes.
+If you get married after you create an estate plan, state laws may determine what happens after you get married.
+However, those state laws may not be an adequate substitute for updating your estate plan to clearly express your wishes.

-If you have an individual account on Trust & Will and get married (congrats!) and want to change your account from an individual account to a shared/married account, please send us an email at firstname.lastname@example.org.
+If you have an account on Trust & Will and get married (congrats!), you can contact us for help transferring to a married account.
+Just send us an email at firstname.lastname@example.org.